BoldingBruggeman/fabm-pisces/README.md

 * hook up POC lability parameterization (`p4zpoc.F90`) to consumption and produciton terms (currently zero)
 * source of iron due to sea ice melt (`p4zsed.F90`, `ln_ironice`)
 * silicate, phosphate, iron input due to dust (`p4zsed.F90`, `ln_dust`) [NB river inputs `ln_river`, nitrogen deposition `ln_ndepo` to be handled at TOP-FABM level]
-* iron input from hydrothermal vents - TOP-FABM or in PISCES code? (`p4zsed.F90`, `ln_hydrofe`)
+* iron input from hydrothermal vents - implement in TOP-FABM or in PISCES code? (`p4zsed.F90`, `ln_hydrofe`)
 * sediment denitrification (`p4zsed.F90`)
 * bottom fluxes for sinking matter (`p4zsed.F90`)
 * The annual maximum silicate concentration at the surface is currently set in `fabm.yaml`.
 FABM will need minor changes to compute it on the fly as in `p4zint.F90`.
 * The turbocline depth (mixing layer depth) is currently hardcoded at 10 m in src/turbocline.F90.
-It will ultimately be computed dynamically, but for that, FABM and GOTM need tweaks to pass the turbulent diffusivity.
+It should be computed dynamically, but for that, FABM and GOTM need tweaks to pass the turbulent diffusivity.
-* much of the chemistry code (`p4zche.F90` in the original code) uses in-situ emeorature.
+* much of the chemistry code (`p4zche.F90` in the original code) uses in-situ temperature.
 For the moment we substitute the native temperature provided by the host (hydrodynamic model), which often is potential or absolute temperature.
 * support for an iron ligand tracer (`lk_ligand`, `p4z_ligand.F90`) is currently not implemented.
 * improved initial estimate for H+ with ahini_for_at (`p4zche.F90`)
 * check light fields: Are they for horizontal average of entire grid cell, or ice-free section only?
 What do the various processes expect?